max-moazzam/bioinformaticsPractice/README.md

 # Bioinformatics Practice
 ## Project Information
-This repository contains a collection of bioinformatics programs written to complete the challenges found on the [Rosalind platform] (http://rosalind.info/problems/locations/).
+This repository contains a collection of bioinformatics programs written to complete the challenges found on the [Rosalind platform](http://rosalind.info/problems/locations/).

 Most programs are written in Python, however, occasionally some programs will be in JavaScript.